How to Make Plots

 Off Axis Projection Plots

 Internally, off axis projections are created using Camera by applying the ProjectionTransferFunction.
 In this use case, the volume renderer casts a set of plane parallel rays, one for each pixel in the image.
 The data values along each ray are summed, creating the final image buffer.
+For SPH datsets, the coordinates are instead simply rotated before the axis-aligned projection function is applied.

 To avoid manually creating a camera and setting the transfer function, yt provides the off_axis_projection() function, which wraps the camera interface to create an off axis projection image buffer.
 These images can be saved to disk or used in custom plots.
 This snippet creates an off axis projection through a simulation.